- What if I haven’t received a confirmation email?

 Who is eligible to attend OpenCon 2016 as a participant?

-OpenCon's target audience is students of all levels, early career researchers, and young professionals in fields related to scholarly and scientific research (e.g. librarians, advocates, etc).
+OpenCon's target audience is students of all levels, early career researchers, and young professionals in fields related to scholarly and scientific research (e.g. librarians, publishers, advocates, etc).

 Students, early career researchers, and young professionals from all countries are welcome to attend OpenCon 2016.

 Applicants must be eighteen years of age or older to attend OpenCon 2016.